CoreAlg/curl/README.md

 $options = [];

 $response = $curl->patch('https://www.lipsum.com/', $data, $options);
-var_dump($response)
+var_dump($response);

-*NOTE: $data and $options both are optional parameter
+// NOTE: $data and $options both are optional parameter

-*NOTE: $data array will be converted to json before execute request, so you do not need to worry about it just feel free to make and pass your $data array
+// NOTE: $data array will be converted to json before execute request, so you do not need to worry about it just feel free to make and pass your $data array
 ```